eljefe303030/Melius/THP/ReadMe.md

 14. Selection of mods that improves the shipbuilding aspect of the game and add new parts and habs.
 You can now make and use Class M ships.
 15. [TN's Space Mining and Salvage](https://www.nexusmods.com/starfield/mods/6331) Mining out in space is more challenging and more rewarding now.
 The asteroids will take special mining lasers you unlock with the geology perk, which deals good damage to asteroids, but not to anything else.
 They can also be used for salvaging.
 Many junk items can be taken to the Industrial Workbench and Salvaged into usable items.
 They will show up on the recipe list when they are in your inventory (Not your ship's).
 16. [Dark Universe Overtime patch Selective Assignments](https://www.nexusmods.com/starfield/mods/15948) Adds options to disable DUO and vanilla missions by category, a roleplay mode that unlocks categories when you have basic skill or background requirements and an option to limit DUO missions that target Crimson Fleet.
 If your mission board is empty, you don't meet the requirements for the missions.
 You can turn off this feature in the game settings but you'll then need to wait 48hr UT (e.g. 2 hrs on Earth's moon Luna), then travel back to the mission board, as changing location matters in certain scenarios.
 17. [Starfield Engine Fixes - SFSE](https://www.nexusmods.com/starfield/mods/10457) Fixes bugs and adds new features to the game engine.
 The settings that have been changed are stored in the `StarfieldEngineFixesCustom.ini` file, which is located in the path `\mods\-Starfield Engine Fixes - SFSE - Resource - Settings\SFSE\Plugins`.
 Most are self explanatory, see mod page for more detailed descriptions **Note, the settings change how rotate works in Outpost building, as well as using a rotate button, you can now move around the object to rotate it.
 This gives better control.
-It also disables automatic reloading of weapons, for controller users see later on on how to map the 'R' key, to disable this feature. edit the ini file for and either delete the No Auto Reload line or change the 1 to a 0.**:
+It also disables automatic reloading of weapons.**:
 18. [Starfield Smithing](https://www.nexusmods.com/starfield/mods/15199) Upgrade the Quality Tiers of your weapons with resources and manufacturing components instead of credits.
 Reroll and install Legendary Effects with X-tech only.
 Attach Upgrade Modules with a simple Manufacturing component instead of credits.
 19. [Flashy(JoeR) - Receiver Failures](https://www.nexusmods.com/starfield/mods/16593) Adds a new gameplay mechanic where your guns could possibly break, rendering them useless until you repair them at a weapons bench.
 20. [Flashy(JoeR) - Spaceships Plus](https://www.nexusmods.com/starfield/mods/17034) A mod for people who want things to feel a little more hands-on, when it comes to your ship, like other popular space sims.